Rules and Regulations

 Does the park accept Reservations?

 Seasonally.
-At this time Riverside Park is taking reservations for the Pavilion(covered shelter) and 14 picnic spots thru ought the park.
+At this time Riverside Park is taking reservations for the Pavilion(covered shelter) and 14 picnic spots.
 Click on the Reservations tab for more information.

 Does the Park allow Bounce Houses?